 You may want to consider halting your contributions to retirement, especially if you are struggling to find money by other means.

-This is only temporary and you can restart after baby is born.
+This is only temporary and you can restart after your baby is born.
+Just make sure you restart payments again when you return to work.
+It can mean a lot of lost retirement revenue for you.

 If you don’t want to stop contributing entirely, consider reducing the amount that you are putting into retirement.